gyorilab/indra_db/rest_api/README.md

 The two different levels also have different hashes.
 At the *pa* level, the hashes discussed [above](#from-hash) are used, as they are calculated from the knowledge contained in the statement, independent of the evidence.
-At the *raw* level, a different hash, the `source_hash` is used, which identifies a specific piece of evidence, without considering the Statement extracted.
+At the *raw* level, a different hash must be included: the `source_hash`, which identifies a specific piece of evidence, without considering the Statement extracted.
 Within a Statement JSON, there is a key "evidence", with a list of Evidence JSON, which includes an entry for "source_hash":
 ```python
 {"evidence": [{"source_hash": 98687578576598, ...}, ...], ...}
 ```
-Once you know the level ("pa" or "raw"), and you have the correct hash (the shallow pre-assembly hash or the source hash), you can curate a statement by POSTing a request with JSON data to the endpoint, as shown in the heading.
+Once you know the level, and you have the correct hash(es) (the shallow pre-assembly hash and/or the source hash), you can curate a statement by POSTing a request with JSON data to the endpoint, as shown in the heading.
 The JSON data should contain the following fields:
 - **tag**: A very short word or phrase categorizing the error, for example